Tony Lombardo: 1979–85: Descendents

 Navetta ultimately quit the band and moved to Oregon, but Lombardo remained for the recording of the Descendents' 1985 album I Don't Want to Grow Up, which includes three of his compositions: the title track, "GCF", and the instrumental "Theme".
 He also shares co-author credit on "Descendents", "Pervert", and "Rockstar".
 Stevenson prepared a tour to support the album, but Lombardo declined due to his personal and professional commitments, thus quitting the band:

-In 1985, when Bill came to me and said he had lined up a U.S. tour, I had just bought a house, I had been working at the post office for three years and I was engaged to a woman who I never did marry.
-Not doing that [tour] was the biggest mistake of my life because I think "Wow, I could have exhausted my creative potential into the band."
-I'd like to think we would have moved into a punk/jazz direction, like "Tonyage".
-I guess most people say they have no regrets in life.
-Yes, I still do regret that.
-I will always regret that.
-It was my insecurities.
-To go on the road, to leave this woman, my house, my job...I wasn't a 17 year-old kid who could say "Bye, mom, I'm off."
-It's goodbye to this woman I'm engaged to, goodbye to this house I put $40,000 on, goodbye to this job I've had for three years.

-Stevenson later regretting not being more accommodating: "Looking back on it, I should have been more sensitive to Tony’s time limitations and maybe tried to limit the touring to if he had a week or two off.
+Stevenson later regretting not being more accommodating: "Looking back on it, I should have been more sensitive to Tony's time limitations and maybe tried to limit the touring to if he had a week or two off.
 That would have been the compassionate thing to do as a band of friends, but I think I was too hell-bent on charging it and going for it.
-The band was just too good to be ‘Let’s practice four days a week and do two shows a month.’
+The band was just too good to be 'Let's practice four days a week and do two shows a month.'
 We were just too good of a band for that to be the end of our story."
 Lombardo was replaced in the lineup by Doug Carrion.